Axionic and nonaxionic electrodynamics in plane and circular geometry: Casimir effect for the closed string

 again with $N=1,2,3,...$ (there is no degeneracy in this case, thus no extra factor 2).
 Introducing the symbol $s$ for the length ratio,

 we get in this case

 This Casimir energy is in general negative, but attains its maximum value zero when the pieces have equal lengths, $s=1$.

-In the general case when $x$ is arbitrary the situation is more complex, but can yet be handled in a reasonable simple way by making use of the argument principle.
-This principle says that any meromorphic function $g(\omega)$ satisfies the equation
+In the general case when${ n_{12}}$ is arbitrary the situation is more complex, but can yet be handled in a reasonably simple way by making use of { Cauchy's argument principle}.
+This principle states that any meromorphic function $g(\omega)$ satisfies the equation

 where $\omega_0$ are the zeros and $\omega_{\rm poles}$ are the poles of $g(\omega)$ inside the contour of integration.
 This contour is taken to be a semicircle of large radius $R$ in the right half plane.
 A definite advantage of this method is that the multiplicities of zeros and poles are automatically included.
 The argument principle was introduced in connection with the Casimir effect by van Kampen {\it et al.} \cite{vankampen68}, and has later been made use of extensively (cf., for instance, Refs.~\cite{brevik02,elizalde93,brevik02,barash89}).